stepleton/cameo/aphid/selector/MANUAL.md

 every two seconds.
 It serves little purpose except to look "geeky" and to demonstrate that the Cameo/Aphid is operating and responsive.

+Finally, while the catalogue is displayed, you can cause the Lisa to eject all floppy disks and power down by pressing the power button.

 The rest of this section describes all of the keyboard commands.

 ### B(oot and S(elect

 The **Select** command causes the Cameo/Aphid to switch its current hard drive image to the one selected in the catalogue display.
-The **Boot** command does the same, then attempts to boot the Lisa from that hard drive image.
+The **Boot** command does the same, then attempts to boot the Lisa from that hard drive image after ejecting any inserted floppy disks.

 When the Cameo/Aphid switches to a different hard drive image, this means that all reads and writes to the emulated hard drive will access data from the